 You can use this cap table to keep track of your investors or to build it into your financial models and analyze financing alternatives.

-The table is accompanied by four professionally designed magazine-quality charts showing:
+The table is accompanied by five professionally designed magazine-quality charts showing:

 - changes in company valuation resulting from investor contributions and market value uplifts